Department of Physics

 Application Deadline & Financial Assistance Information

-Most physics graduate students demonstrating satisfactory progress are awarded financial aid throughout their graduate program in the form of research and teaching assistantships, fellowships, health insurance, and tuition and fee waivers.
+Most physics graduate students demonstrating satisfactory progress are awarded financial aid throughout their graduate program in the form of research and teaching assistantships, and tuition and fee waivers.